Defy1x/Hot-Restaurant/requirements/phases.md

 * Create a set of routes for displaying the HTML pages (DONE)

-* Use jQuery to run AJAX calls to GET and POST data from users to the Express server
+* Use jQuery to run AJAX calls to GET and POST data from users to the Express server DONE

-* Create a few array variables that will hold the data
+* Create a few array variables that will hold the data DONE

-* Create a set of routes for getting and posting table data
+* Create a set of routes for getting and posting table data DONE

 ---------------------